sam2829/project-3-0s-and-Xs/README.md

   - When I wrote the code, if the user didn't type their name in and just pressed enter the game was allowed to continue.
 To stop this, I made sure that the input must have a value and could not be an integer, otherwise this would raise an error.
 To do this I used Try and except statement.

-  - When I wrote the code, when the user would enter a grid position that was either a string or a decimal number, it wasn't displaying the error message I wanted.
+  - When I wrote the code, if the user would enter a grid position that was either a string or a decimal number, it wasn't displaying the error message I wanted.
 To fix this I added another try and except statement and now code displays the error messages I would like.